 Georgia (Country) is now encouraging remote workers stuck in countries with oppressive corona regulations, or foreigners traveling in countries where their visas may already have expired, to come to Georgia.

-For the first time, this new regime will allow people from countries on the COVID banned entry list (like the UK and USA) to cross the border, enter Georgia and live and work here legally for 365 days.
+For the first time, this new regime will allow people from countries on Georgia’s COVID banned entry list to cross the border, enter Georgia, and live and work here legally for 365 days.
+The 1 year visa-free entry with the ability to live and work in Georgia without restriction has been available for a few year, the remotely from Georgia permit is purely a special access permit to allow you to bypass the COVID entry restrictions.

-We’ll be updating (last updated 13th Feb 2021) this article as and when things develop.
+We’ll be updating (last updated 13th Feb 2021) this article as things develop.
+NOTE: Information about quarantine hotels below is not being updated and likely no longer accurate.

 Major Changes Since 1st Feb 2021

-Georgia eased border restrictions on Feb 1st 2021 which means that for countries that qualify (Including USA, UK, EU, Israel, UAE, Turkey and a few others) you will no longer need to go through the remote worker process in order to arrive to Georgia.
+Georgia eased border restrictions on Feb 1st, 2021, which means that for countries that qualify (Including the USA, UK, EU, UAE, Israel, Turkey, and a few others) will no longer need to go through the remote worker process in order to arrive to Georgia.
 Proof of income and the other requirements are removed for persons from those countries.
 Read more about who qualifies and the new entry requirements here.

 What Is The Georgian Remote Worker Regime?